Rocks Off Ruby Glow

 - A Bit Too Firm: It’s the type of toy that if you forget where you put it and sit down on it, you know about it.
 Yes, I speak from experience.
 I don’t want to grind against material that firm attempting to reach orgasm, as I’m likely to bruise my pubis – another true story.
 The Gent tried sitting on it, it didn’t go well.

 - Batteries?!: I’ve mentioned my ever so slight hatred of batteries before (and questioned their accessibility), and every time I come across battery-powered toys it seems to be a Rocks Off toy.

 Originally, I wrote this review with a 900-word article about how the Rocks Off Ruby Glow has been labelled ‘Good for Disabled People’.
 I’ve since taken it out because this review reached over my personal limit of 2k words per review.

 If you want to read my take on Rocks Off Ruby Glow in terms of accessibility, click here.

 Look, at the end of the day it is a very good concept, I just want to see it reworked into something more user-friendly, rechargeable, and softer.
 If it’s also said to be a toy for disabled people, get that input before telling everyone.

-At the end of the day, I don’t want a lackluster toy that doesn’t deliver on vibrations, is uncomfortable to place, and fiddly with awkward buttons as my sex toy.
-I want a toy that can give me power, accessibility, and has been reviewed by multiple people with different disabilities before being labeled ‘a toy for disabled people’.
+At the end of the day, I don’t want a lacklustre toy that doesn’t deliver on vibrations, is uncomfortable to place, and fiddly with awkward buttons as my sex toy.
+I want a toy that can give me power, accessibility, and has been reviewed by multiple people with different disabilities before being labelled ‘a toy for disabled people’.

 The Rocks Off Ruby Glow is a good concept and I think it could be reworked into something pretty darn good in the future.